Finishxx/image-to-ascii-convertor/README.md

 Command line application, which loads image using JDK's ImageIO, converts them to ASCII, applies optional filters and exports them to file or to console.

+The application is rigorously tested with unit tests and end-to-end tests.
+Testing strategy and analysis (part of "Quality assurance" class) can be found in czech language [here](

 ## Usage

 ```